hackelia-micrantha/eyespie/README.md

 > A game of "eye spy" with machine vision for clues and proof.

-See the [ROADMAP](docs/PHASES.md) for project phases.
+See the [ROADMAP](https://github.com/orgs/hackelia-micrantha/projects/3/views/2) for project phases.

 ## History

-Ongoing project since 2016, doing the refactor in kotlin multiplatform in spare time.
+[Ongoing prototype since 2016](https://ryanjennin.gs/posts/scouter-demo/), doing the redo in spare time.

-Check out some [documentation](docs/INDEX.md) or a [blog post](https://ryanjennin.gs/posts/scouter-demo/) from the original prototype.

 ## Author